-Here are five of our favorite hikes for those brave enough to walk on the wild side.
+Here are five of our favorite challenging hikes in China for the brave of heart:

 The Great Wall at Jiankou, Beijing

-Hikers can choose from a popular four-hour hike to a restored section of the wall, or even make a two-day hike from the furthest western sections.
-Either way, jaw-dropping vistas await the bold.
+Hikers can select from the choice of a popular four-hour hike to a restored section of the wall or the much more intense two-day hike from the furthest western sections.
+Either way, you’d better bring your camera to capture some of the spectacular views.

 A hike along the wildest of all walls in Beijing can be organized with WildChina’s great wall expert, William Lindesay.